mrkkrp/modalka/README.md

 * `modalka-remove-kbd`
 * `modalka-remove-kbds`

 Using these functions it's easy to setup your translation map.
+Note that target key binding cannot be prefix key (prefix keys will be ignored).

 ### How to activate the minor mode